Boyd Merriman, 1st Baron Merriman

-Frank Boyd Merriman, 1st Baron Merriman of Knutsford, (28 April 1880 – 18 January 1962), known as Boyd Merriman, was a British Conservative politician and judge.
+Frank Boyd Merriman, 1st Baron Merriman, (28 April 1880 – 18 January 1962), known as Boyd Merriman, was a British Conservative politician and judge.

 Education

 Merriman was born in Knutsford, Cheshire, and educated at Winchester College.
 He did not go to university, but became an articled clerk with a firms of solicitors in Manchester, and later studied for the bar, and was a pupil in Gordon Hewart's chambers.
 He was called to the bar at the Inner Temple in 1904.
 During World War I, he served with the Manchester Regiment and was appointed OBE in 1918.
 After the war, Merriman was made a King's Counsel (KC) in 1919, and appointed Recorder of Wigan in 1920.

 Merriman had a large practice at the common law bar and on the Northern Circuit.
 Prominent cases in which he appeared include the 1927 libel case Wright v Gladstone, which arose of defamatory statements concerning the private life of former prime minister William Ewart Gladstone.
 In 1929, he represented Zionist organisations in front of the Shaw Commission, appointed to investigate the Palestine riots.